YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOLBRSRC, Object libraries cannot have SRC paths associated

-Run Time Error: This indicates that GTM$ROUTINES / ydb_routines or a SET $ZROUTINES attempted to place a source specification (SRC qualifier / source directory path) on an object library.
+Run Time Error: This indicates that GTM$ROUTINES/ydb_routines or a SET $ZROUTINES attempted to place a source specification (SRC qualifier/source directory path) on an object library.

 Action: Remove the source specification.
 YottaDB does not use the qualifier SRC= or source directories on object libraries.
 If you must provide access to sources corresponding to objects in the shared library, attach the source directory to an existing object directory entry.
 Since YottaDB does not support automatic recompilations into libraries, care must be taken when providing access to sources of library routines.